 First, I’ll expand the bench to fifteen justices with fixed fifteen-year terms.
 Every president would get four appointments per four-year term.

-Riffing off Mexico, I’ll give the Senate 45 days to act on a nomination—if not, the nominee goes onto the Court.
+Riffing on Mexico, I’ll give the Senate 45 days to act on a nomination—if not, the nominee goes onto the Court.
 Since Mexico steadfastly refuses to Pay for That Wall, the least they can do is lend us a judicial appointment process.
 (By the way, I’ll extend this to all federal judicial appointments.)

 Then I’ll divide Court into three five-justice panels, established by lot each October when the Court starts a new session.
 I’ll only allow the Court to sit en banc in limited circumstances.
 This will immediately increase efficiency and allow tripling the number of decisions issued each year.

 The only parts of my reform requiring constitutional amendment will be limiting the Senate’s ability to delay confirmation to a maximum of 45 days and instituting fifteen-year terms.
-And the second of these isn’t entirely settled, as at least one member of Congress publicly asserted yesterday.
+And the second of these isn’t entirely settled, as at least one member of Congress publicly asserted recently.
 Every other reform could be implemented by regular legislative order and a presidential signature.